discord-extensions-archived/theme-source/README.md

 ## Issues and Pull Requests
-Since this is a VIP, there are going to be issues with it.
-Some things may be unthemed, something may not be themed correctly (read above first), or a Discord update broke some element, who knows?
-If you find something along these lines, you can make an issue that points it out (screenshots if you can), or make your are welcom to make a pull request fixing said issue yourself.
+Since this is a work in progress, there *are* going to be issues with it.
+Some things may be unthemed, not themed correctly, or a Discord update changed an element, who knows?
+Anyways, if you find something along these lines, you can make an issue request that points it out (screenshots if possible), or you are welcome to make a pull request fixing said issue yourself.

 ## Varibles for Noobs™️